danieltj27/invokedbyred/README.md

-# DANIEL JAMES website
+# INVOKED BY RED website

-This is my personal website.
-It's just static HTML.
+Website for my content creation projects.